ppamidimarri/TeslaCamMerge/README.md

 10. `sudo smbpasswd -e <share-user-name>`

 **D. Setup the locations for the dashcam footage to be stored**

-1. Connect the USB SSD to the Jetson Nano
+1. Connect the USB SSD to the Jetson Nano and wait for it to be mounted
 2. It should automatically be configured under `/media/<userid>`. `ls -l /media/<userid>` to check its name.
 Let's call the name `<drivename>`.
 3. `mkdir /media/<userid>/<drivename>/Footage`
 4. `mkdir /media/<userid>/<drivename>/Footage/Raw`